2000 Summer Paralympics

 The 2000 Summer Paralympic Games or the XI Summer Paralympics were held in Sydney, New South Wales, Australia, between 18 and 29 October.
 The Sydney Paralympics was the last time that the Summer Paralympics were organised by two different Organizing Committees.
-In this edition, a record 3,801 athletes from 123 National Paralympic Committees participated in 551 events in 18 sports.
+In this edition, a record 3,801 athletes from 123 National Paralympic Committees participated in 551 events in 19 sports.
 The 2000 Summer Paralympics were the second largest sporting event ever until that date held in Australia and in the Southern Hemisphere.
 Sydney was the eighth city to jointly host the Olympic and Paralympic Games.
-However, it was only the fourth to jointly organise both events with the in complete conjunction with the Olympics.
+However, it was only the fourth to jointly organise both events in complete conjunction with the Olympics.
 This edition was also the first time that the Paralympics were held in Australia and Oceania.

+The mascot for the 2000 Paralympics was Lizzie the frill-necked lizard.

 Host city bid process

-Historical Context and Changes to Host City Selection
+Historical context and changes to host city selection

-Before 1993, when the International Paralympic Committee became fully operational, the process of selecting host cities for the Olympic and Paralympic Games was separate and not always well coordinated.
-For instance, cities would bid independently for either the Summer or Winter Olympics and the Paralympics.
-And these issues are results of the successful issues and demands that arose from the 1992 Summer Paralympics shared by Barcelona and Madrid and those specific ones that put the 1996 Summer Paralympics at risk, the International Olympic Committee (IOC) made significant changes to the host city selection process.
-They started requiring cities to express intentions regarding the Paralympic Games when bidding for the Olympics.
-And the first of these questions were those that IOC made it mandatory to integrate both events into one organising framework starting with the 2000 Summer Olympics.
-However, this unified approach didn't fully materialise until the 2008 Summer Olympics held in Beijing, when the Organizing Committee for the Olympics was also responsible for the Paralympic Games.
-Despite this, Sydney was the last city in history to submit two separate bids: one for the Olympic Games and one for the Paralympic Games.
+Before the International Paralympic Committee became fully operational in 1993, host cities for the Olympic and Paralympic Games were selected through separate processes, with cities submitting independent bids for each event.

+Following challenges related to the 1992 Summer Paralympics (shared by Barcelona and Madrid) and issues that threatened the 1996 Summer Paralympics, the International Olympic Committee (IOC) changed its host city selection process.
+The IOC began requiring cities bidding for the Olympics to include their plans for hosting the Paralympic Games.
+Starting with the 2000 Summer Olympics, the IOC mandated that both events be organized under a single framework, though this unified structure was not fully implemented until the 2008 Summer Olympics in Beijing.
+Sydney was the last city to submit separate bids for the Olympic and Paralympic Games.